Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: Adiabatic quantum computation

 As a relevant example throughout this work let us consider the (classical) spin-glass problem \cite{Binder_86}.
 Given a graph ${\cal G}$ of $N$ spins and a set of arbitrary real coupling constants $J_{ij}$ attached to each graph link, we define the (classical) spin-glass energy as

 Where the $\sigma_i$ are values in $\{-1,+1\}$ attached to each site.
 The (classical) spin-glass problem is to find the values for $\sigma_i$ which minimize the previous energy.

 If the graph is 1D, the problem is trivially in {\bf P}.
 If it is 2D, a non-trivial construction found by Barahona \cite{Barahona_82} also renders the problem polynomial.
-For higher dimensions, or for random graphs of fixed connectivity ($\geq$3), the problem is {\bf NP}-complete \cite{Liers_03}.
-Even a 3D graph composed of two flat layers is {\bf NP}-complete \cite{Barahona_82}.
+For higher dimensions, or for arbitrary graphs of fixed connectivity ($\geq$3), the problem is {\bf NP}-complete \cite{Liers_03}.
+Even a 3D graph composed of two flat layers yields an {\bf NP}-complete problem\cite{Barahona_82}.

-The AQC strategy for the spin-glass problem sets the destination hamiltonian, $H_1$, to be a quantum counterpart of eq. (\ref{classical.sg}), promoting the $\{-1,+1\}$ values of $\sigma_i$ to spin-1/2 operators \cite{Santoro_02}:
+The AQC strategy for the spin-glass problem sets the target Hamiltonian, $H_1$, to be a quantum counterpart of eq. (\ref{classical.sg}), promoting the $\{-1,+1\}$ values of $\sigma_i$ to spin-1/2 operators \cite{Santoro_02}:

-To obtain $H_0$, we add to $H_1$ a source of quantum fluctuations, such as a uniform transverse magnetic field: $-\Gamma\sum_i S^x_i$.
-Thus, $\Gamma$ is the the tunable parameter which connects both hamiltonians and, as a function of it, we obtain the random Ising model in a transverse field (RITF):
+On the other hand, the initial Hamiltonian, $H_0$, must be chosen in such way that its GS is easy to obtain and corresponds to a system subject to very strong quantum fluctuations.
+A suitable example is the coupling to a uniform transverse magnetic field: $H_0=-\sum_i S^x_i$.
+The system will interpolate adiabatically between both Hamiltonians.
+At all times, it will be described by the Ising model in a transverse field (ITF) with arbitrary couplings: